IssacMathai/IssacMathai/README.md

 Hi, I'm Issac Mathai.

 I’ve been programming in Python since 2018, so I feel the most comfortable with it.
+I've used Terraform, C# and Kotlin in my past internships.

-At university, I'm mainly programming in Java while also learning React, Typescript and Node.js.
+At university, I'm mainly programming in Python while also learning Rust.

 In this GitHub you will find some personal projects of mine.
 <!---